SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 #### To delete a configuration snapshot

-To delete configuration snapshots, click on the menu icon at the right of the row and then click **Delete**.
+To delete a configuration snapshot, click on the menu icon at the right of the row and then click **Delete**.

 The configuration snapshot will be deleted from the configuration snapshot repository.

 #### To retrieve and apply a configuration snapshot

-Follow these steps to retrieve and apply a configuration snapshot to devices which do not support multiple configuration types:
+>**Info:** The following steps apply to devices which do not support single configuration types.
+For information on devices that support multiple configuration types, see the section below.

 1. Navigate to the desired device in **Devices** > **All devices** and open its **Configuration** tab.
 2. Under **Configuration snapshot**, click **Get new snapshot from device** at the top right.